Abraham Lincoln in the Black Hawk War: Enlistment and election as captain

 On April 21, 1832, Lincoln and the other volunteers gathered at the property of Dallas Scott.
 Lincoln rode a horse from New Salem to Richland Creek, where neighbors had gathered to form a company of volunteer militia near Beardstown, Illinois.
 The men were officially sworn in and began the process of electing a company commander who would hold the rank of captain.
 In the choice between Lincoln and William Kirkpatrick, Lincoln received three-fourths of the votes.
 Many years later, Lincoln said this election as captain was "a success which gave me more pleasure than any I have had since."

 Lincoln was commissioned as a captain in Sangamon County's 31st Regiment, a unit of the militia's 1st Division.
 By April 30, he had been placed in charge of a rifle company in the 4th Regiment of Mounted Volunteers, a unit of Samuel Whiteside's Brigade.

 The men spent time in Beardstown, where they drew provisions and weapons (as many of the men, including Lincoln, owned no weapons).
 Other downtime in Beardstown was occupied by inter-company rivalry.
 An incident occurred on April 22, when Lincoln was challenged for a prime camping spot.
-Lincoln and his challenger wrestled for the spot and Lincoln was beaten before a crowd of fellow soldiers.
+Lincoln and his challenger, private Lorenzo Dow Thompson, wrestled for the spot and Lincoln was beaten before a crowd of fellow soldiers.
 After the wrestling match, Lincoln and the other commanders spent April 23–26 conducting light drills and drawing supplies.
 On April 28, Lincoln's company was enrolled into state service by Colonel John J. Hardin, and Lincoln drew further supplies (including whiskey, food staples, and tin pans).
 The volunteers marched to Rushville, a distance of 10 mi, on April 30, 1832.

 Following their arrival in Rushville, the troops continued marching for several days toward the mouth of the Rock River.
 Much of the rest of early May was spent marching and resupplying.
 General Samuel Whiteside, the brigade commander, moved the volunteers to the Prophet's Village, which they burned on May 11, and then continued the men toward Dixon's Ferry, another 40 mi upstream.
 The men reached Dixon's Ferry on May 12, and the next day, Isaiah Stillman and David Bailey led their troops toward Old Man's Creek, where it was rumored that Black Hawk and his men were encamped.